dfguerrerom/mgci-docs/docs/source/initial_setup.rst

    |image13|

-   and the processing Toolbox Menu should look like this with the missing R scripts button |image14|
+   The processing Toolbox Menu should look like this with the missing R scripts button |image14|

    |image15|